Kristen Tootoosis

 She continued on to university and pursued a degree in education, though she didn’t feel like she belonged there.
 “I realized that these education systems, they really do teach education in a way that's not, it's not a really good fit for us as Indigenous people.
 At that time, I just kind of went with it and did my best,” she remembers.

-Tootoosis had financial worries and a baby she would bring to class, but she also had the encouragement of her grandmothers and their wisdom telling her things would be okay, though they would be hard.
+Tootoosis had financial worries and parental responsibilities, but she also had the encouragement of her grandmothers and their wisdom telling her things would be okay, though they would be hard.
 They encouraged her to plan, to push through and stay focused.
 Listening to her struggles, they supported her.

 She loved teaching but wanted more mental health training recognizing the challenges students face.
 Her Bachelor of Education degree had just one course and she wanted more.
 She took the Master’s of Educational Psychology program at the University of Regina and learned to do counseling and therapy support and that into lesson plans.